Who We Are

 The Ladies Aid Society (left) met in our home at the turn of the last century, and the Cottage Bookshop was started in one of the cottages.

-Built in 1873 — we found newspapers in the walls from that year when we did a complete renovation upstairs — our inn has been a boarding house for loggers, a restaurant, home to several shops over the years, a site for school lunches when the school house was down the street, and a private home, before becoming a bed & breakfast.
-It was long known as “The Andresen House.”
+Built in 1873 — we found newspapers in the walls from that year when we did a complete renovation upstairs — our inn has been a boarding house for loggers, a restaurant called the Kum ‘n’ Dyne, home to several shops over the years, a site for school lunches when the School House down the street was really a school, and a private home known as “The Andresen House,” with cottages out back, before becoming a bed & breakfast.

 Dear friends since junior high and high school, Larry & Patricia, Gary & Margaret teamed to place their stake as owners in the very special Leelanau Peninsula.